trustfractal/did_registry_demo/README.md

   </details>

 - Let's call `buy` with 42 Wei.
-Since we're in the `plus` list, we're not in the `residency_fj` list, and we're also not in the `citizenship_is` list, we should be successful!
+Since we're in the `plus` list, we should be successful!

   <details>
     <summary>📸 Step-by-step screenshots</summary>